micahflee/supercipher/README.md

 ```
 [4 bytes  ] Magic number 0xEBA34B1C
 [3 bytes  ] SuperCipher version major.minor.patch
-[1 byte   ] Ciphers used: 0x00000000 means no pubkey is used
+[1 byte   ] Options: 0x00000001 means pubkey is used
-                          0x00000001 means pubkey is used
+                     (other bits might be used in later versions)
 [16 bytes ] Salt for PBKDF2 and scrypt key derivation
 [until EOF] Ciphertext
 ```